danielbodnar/awesome-stars/README.md

 - [microsoft/kiota](https://github.com/microsoft/kiota) - OpenAPI based HTTP Client code generator
 - [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of file
 - [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.
-- [asyncapi/modelina](https://github.com/asyncapi/modelina) - A library for generating data models based on inputs such as AsyncAPI, OpenAPI, or JSON Schema documents.
+- [asyncapi/modelina](https://github.com/asyncapi/modelina) - A library for generating data models based on inputs such as AsyncAPI, OpenAPI, or JSON Schema documents with high customization
-- [carlospolop/PEASS-ng](https://github.com/carlospolop/PEASS-ng) - PEASS - Privilege Escalation Awesome Scripts SUITE (with colors)
+- [peass-ng/PEASS-ng](https://github.com/peass-ng/PEASS-ng) - PEASS - Privilege Escalation Awesome Scripts SUITE (with colors)
 - [Azure/autorest](https://github.com/Azure/autorest) - OpenAPI (f.k.a Swagger) Specification code generator.
 Supports C#, PowerShell, Go, Java, Node.js, TypeScript, Python
 - [sst/sst](https://github.com/sst/sst) - Build modern full-stack applications on AWS
 - [extism/extism](https://github.com/extism/extism) - The framework for building with WebAssembly (wasm).
 Easily load wasm modules, move data, call functions, and build extensible apps.